 Are we allowed to answer a question with more questions?

 What license will you use?
-Do you know the advantages and disadvantages of CC-BY vs CC-ND?
+Do you know the advantages and disadvantages of CC-BY vs CC-NC-ND?
 How will you handle peer review?
 Once you’ve finished your book, where will you send it?
 How will you get it into libraries?
 Bookstores?
 Do you want your book in print?
 How will students find your book?
 How will your colleagues at other schools find it?
 What’s your strategy for getting other faculty to adopt your textbook?
 Would you like your book translated into another language?
 Copy edited?
 Proofread?